HOW TO CHOOSE A KAYAK PADDLE?

 You’ll notice that there can be a huge variety in the shapes and sizes of the blades.
 As a general rule, short and fat blades are designed for fast and strong paddling and longer thinner blades are designed for stamina.

 High Angled blades are short and fat and designed to be held in a more vertical position that allows for very fast, strong paddle strokes.
 This is perfect for racing, sprinting, surfing or whitewater.

 Low Angled blades are longer and thinner and designed to be held in a more horizontal position that allows an easy paddling rhythm.
 This technique is less tiring, more stable and offers less wind resistance.
 Therefore this style blade is perfect for sea kayaking, touring and long distance paddlers.

 You will find that many of the recreational blades sit somewhere in between.
 This will suit the average paddler and paddlers that are looking for a versatile paddle.

 Then there are a few curve balls…

-Greenland paddles are very long and very thin and tend to attract a lot of attention because of their unusual shape.
+Greenland paddles are have very long and very thin blades and tend to attract a lot of attention because of their unusual shape.
 They are designed to have a very low resistance in the water and are great for paddlers struggling with shoulder, wrist or elbow injuries.
 They require a specific paddling technique but when used correctly can offer a powerful stroke with low impact on the body.
 These paddles are an acquired taste but have a very loyal following.